 Magdalen Bridge remains a major barrier to sustainable transport, however.
 The problem is not the bridge itself, where the "over-allocated" cycle lanes work pretty well given the space constraints, but rather the junctions at either end, the Plain roundabout to the east and the Longwall-High junction to the west.
 Congestion at these junctions delays buses, and both junctions are hotspots for cycling collisions as well as deterring many people from cycling over Magdalen Bridge at all.
 (I have lost track of the number of competent adult cyclists who have told me they simply won't cycle through the Plain, and I myself have only ever cycled it with my 8 year-old on Sundays, and even then only northbound from Iffley Rd to the bridge, which is the easiest movement.)

 Magdalen Bridge should be prioritised as a foot, cycle and bus route by removing private motor traffic.
 This is envisaged as part of Connecting Oxford, but I think traffic reduction here is more important than elsewhere.
 Restrictions should be in place 24/7 and a bus gate should be located on St Cross Rd or Longwall rather than South Parks Rd, to minimise access traffic needing to use Longwall.
 (This is apparently Oxford University's preference too, allowing the entire science area and most of the collages to be accessed from the north.)
 There should also be a bus gate on St Clements, to stop the Plain being part of a through route from East Oxford to Marston or Headington.
+[Update: a month after I wrote that, the county announced "transport proposals to achieve a zero carbon transport network", with the bus gate moved to St Cross and with the additional bus gate on St Clements.]

 The key is to reduce traffic enough to allow for the junctions to be redesigned.
 Plans for making the Plain accessible to cycling were scotched because of bus company concerns over delays, but in the absence of other motor traffic that will be less of a concern.
 The Longwall junction needs to work without a separate right-turn lane for motor traffic, which would free up space for a cycle lane, for cycles waiting to turn, and for wider pavements.
 The pinch point just west of the junction will remain and, with just 12m total width available, mixing motor traffic (buses and taxis) with cycles here may be unavoidable.
 But traffic could be reduced by time-restricting service/loading access and making the High St bus gate operate all day.
 And with Longwall carrying just buses, taxis and tiny amounts of access traffic, the narrowest pinch point there could operate with alternating traffic lights and a single traffic lane, or in a similar way to Queen St, with motor traffic doing 5mph.